arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 			- **99.99% availability**
 		    -   3 retrieval flexibility (decreasing order of cost):
 		        -   Expedited (1 to 5 minutes)
+			        - Can **provision retrieval capacity** for reliability
+			        - Without provisioned capacity expedited retrievals might be rejected in situations of high demand
 		        -   Standard (3 to 5 hours)
 		        -   Bulk (5 to 12 hours)
 		    -   Minimum storage duration of **90 days**